 What Kind of Rehabilitation is Appropriate for Epicondylitis?

-Phase 1 Decrease inflammation and pain, promote tissue healing, and retard muscle atrophy.
+- Phase 1: Decrease inflammation and pain, promote tissue healing, and prevent muscle atrophy.

 (Education, RICE principle, Manual therapy and modalities)